Stinger05189/project-file-exporter/README.md

 ```

 **2. Create a Virtual Environment**
-It is highly recommended to use a dedicated virtual environment to avoid conflicts with other projects.
+It is highly recommended to use a dedicated virtual environment to avoid conflicts.

 *   **Using Conda (Recommended):**
     ```bash